 Joint Master of Social Work Degree

 YDS students may apply for a joint M.S.W. degree through the University of Connecticut’s School of Social Work or the Wurzweiler School of Social Work at Yeshiva University.
 Candidates for the joint-degree program may be eligible to count up to the equivalent of one term’s credit hours at the other school to satisfy course work in each program.
 In most cases, the period of study required to complete the two degrees is less (usually by one year) than would be required to complete those degrees if they were pursued independently.
 Field education/supervised ministry may be coordinated between the two programs.
 Students interested in pursuing a joint M.Div./M.S.W. are encouraged to apply to both programs at the start of the application period in the fall.
-For more information on the joint program, please contact the YDS Admissions Office and visit our partners’ Web sites at www.ssw.uconn.edu or www.yu.edu/wurzweiler.
+For more information on the joint program, please contact the YDS Admissions Office and visit our partners’ websites at http://ssw.uconn.edu or www.yu.edu/wurzweiler.

 YDS offers opportunities for study in other schools and departments of Yale University.
 Divinity students are eligible to enroll in graduate or professional school courses, within the context of their M.Div. or M.A.R. programs, and are encouraged to do so, as long as they meet the general prerequisites for the course as prescribed by its instructor and with the instructor’s written permission.
 At the time of registration for a fourth course in the same school or department, the student’s program of study comes under review by the Professional Studies Committee.